World’s Biggest Meat and Dairy Companies Spend More on Ads than Cutting Emissions — New Report

 Though 15 of the 22 companies analysed had published or were working towards setting climate targets, the report found that these did not align with expert advice.

-The UN published guidance on setting meaningful targets earlier this year, in response to fears that inadequate targets could contribute to greenwashing.
+The UN published guidance on setting meaningful targets in 2022 ahead of COP27, in response to fears that inadequate targets could contribute to greenwashing.
 The report found that none of the companies analysed complied with the recommendations – which include calls for measures to apply throughout supply chains and see overall reductions in emissions.

 Inadequate targets can fuel “a culture of climate misinformation and confusion”, the UN Secretary General stated in January 2023.